troiganto/autosave/README.md

 Concerning the Connected Shortcuts, AutoSave lets the user choose whether they should be deleted or converted into normal shortcuts.
 The latter would convert a shortcut that executes the line ```C:\path\to\autosave.exe C:\path\to\another\program.exe``` into a shortcut that executes ```C:\path\to\another\program.exe```.

-## Building Broken AutoSave
+## Building AutoSave

-Broken AutoSave is a native C++ project written with Visual Studio Express 2013.
+AutoSave is a native C++ project written with Visual Studio Express 2013.
 The necessary project files are included in the repository, so it shouldn't be difficult to compile the codebase.

 The repository contains the following sub-folders: